By Hannah Hellman • 2023-11-02

 By James R. Riordan • 2023-10-18

-In this article, Dr. James Riordan discusses several different citizen science projects in which citizen scientists can participate during the April 8, 2024 total solar eclipse.
+In this article, Dr. James Riordan discusses several different participatory science projects in which citizen scientists can participate during the April 8, 2024 total solar eclipse.
 Megamovie is featured there, as well as Soundscapes and SunSketcher.

 By Hannah Hellman • 2023-10-10